 How Is It Used?

 The VUC is used by libraries to locate materials within the state for interlibrary loan.
-The online catalogs in the Vermont Automated Libraries System (VALS) can be queried directly by libraries.
-The Reference and Law staff look for out-of-state library locations when materials cannot be found in VALS.
+Libraries can directly search the online catalogs in the Vermont Automated Libraries System (VALS).
+When materials cannot be found in VALS, VTLIB Reference and Law staff look for out-of-state library holdings.
 Thus, the library resources of Vermont are made available to all citizens through libraries of all types and sizes.